Skip to main content

 info

-Flexxible recommends setting automatic approval rules whenever a new update policy is created, and not applying the new policy to the desired target until the updates you want as a starting point are approved.
-In this way, you can start from a scenario where all previous updates are approved for user devices.
+• It is recommended to configure automatic approval rules when creating a new policy and not apply it to the target until the updates to be considered as starting point are approved.
+That way, when the policy is applied, you can start from a stable scenario.

 Unlisted updates

-The global list of pending updates on the device can be consulted at Microsoft Updates; however, there are certain patches that the device may report as pending, but do not appear on that list.
+The global list of pending updates on a device can be consulted in Microsoft Updates; however, there are patches that the device may report as pending but do not appear in that list.

 Unlisted Updates correspond to these cases.
-These are pending updates that could be related to Microsoft features, but do not have an exact match with the entries in the Microsoft Updates list.
+These are pending patches that may be related to Microsoft features but do not have an exact match with the catalog entries.

 info